full

 Speaker:

-yet until I've heard back from you and know you finished it too.
+but I won’t say anything yet, until I’ve heard back from you and know that you’ve finished it, too.

 Speaker:

-I won't make the same mistake Brandon made without one superhero movie.
+I won’t make the same mistake Brandon made, with that one superhero movie.

 Speaker: